sumit-1494/Cyclistic-Bike-Share-Case-Study-/README.md

 <a href="url"><img src="https://github.com/sumit-1494/Cyclistic-Bike-Share-Case-Study-/blob/main/Graphs/Weekend%20Peak%20Hours%20_%20Casual%20Riders.png" align="center" height="500" width="1000" ></a>

  On Weekend bike hiring by Casual riders starts increasing from 9.00 AM till 5.00 PM.
 Maximum Hiring is between 12.00 PM to 4.00 PM.
 Bike Hiring is also increased at night between 11.00 PM - 12.00 AM.
 Maximum rise in hiring is from 8.00 AM to 11.00 AM.
+ The Trend on weekends is normal distribution curve for both types of riders where as trend on weekdays is a spike during commute hours.

 ## Recommendations
 1) Slash membership rates from may to September.